FormlessDragon/Applied-Energistics-2-Supergiant/API.md

 Virtual nodes do not automatically form connections with nearby world nodes.
 They allow addons to build ME network topologies that are not represented by normal block adjacency.

 Virtual links must be created explicitly with `GridHelper.createConnection(IGridNode, IGridNode)`.
-Removing the connection is handled by destroying the corresponding node, which also handles unload cleanup and prevents old connections from lingering.
+A single link can be removed by destroying its corresponding node.
+Integrations that remove several links at once should call `GridHelper.destroyConnections(Collection<? extends IGridConnection>)` instead.
+The batch method validates all entries before mutation, deduplicates repeated connection identities, detaches both endpoints before callbacks, and reconciles the resulting connected components once per component.
+It is synchronous and must be called on the server thread.

 ### Node Services